This Fact Sheet is not relevant in your jurisdiction

 The Consumer Credit sourcebook (CONC) says that the following practices are considered unfair or improper when dealing with statute barred debts:

 - asking you to pay even if you have heard nothing from the creditor during the limitation period;

 - telling you that your creditor may take you to court when they should know that the limitation period has run out; and

 - pressing you for payment if you have told the creditor that you are not going to pay the debt because the limitation period has run out.

 The Consumer Protection from Unfair Trading Regulations 2008 may apply.
 These rules are designed to stop traders acting unfairly, including the use of what the rules call ‘aggressive commercial practices’.
 Trading standards has the power to take enforcement action against creditors if they break these rules.

 - a debt collector pressurising you to repay a debt by contacting you at unreasonable times such as late at night or at unreasonable locations such as your workplace; and

 - a debt collector threatening you with action, such as the use of sheriff officers, to recover money for unenforceable debts.

-If you think you may have a complaint about your creditor under these rules, contact the Citizens Advice consumer helpline.
+If you think you may have a complaint about your creditor under these rules, contact Advice Direct Scotland's consumer service.